 The Freedman Center is evidence of the College of Arts and Sciences’ commitment to the evolution of education and the integration of information technologies in its curriculum and research practices.
 For the Kelvin Smith Library, the Freedman Center is the culmination of a 10-year vision for a center that provides faculty, students, and staff with the ability to use analog and digital information sources for research.

-The Freedman Fellows Program exists to assist faculty with imagining, planning and developing digital scholarship projects.
+The Freedman Fellows Program supports the planning and execution of digital scholarship projects.
 In 2007, the Freedman family provided the Freedman Center and Case Western Reserve University with an endowed fund of $250,000 to support future Freedman Fellows programs.
 The gift included support for collaborative programming with the Baker Nord Center for the Humanities to explore how the Freedman Fellows Program can also encourage providing immersive instruction in the tools that would benefit their scholarly pursuits.

-The call for proposals occurs during the Spring semester.
-The program features related events scheduled throughout the year culminating in a final presentation in spring of the next calendar year.
-Details will be posted on this site.
+The call for proposals and award decisions occur during the Spring semester.
+The program features related events scheduled throughout the following academic year culminating in a final presentation in spring.

-Full-time CWRU faculty, staff, researchers, and post-docs at Case Western Reserve University.
+All current CWRU faculty, researchers, and instructors from all campus departments may apply.
 Former Freedman Fellows can apply, but special consideration is given to first-time applicants.

-The funding model is flexible, providing a pool of funds that can be used to support projects of varying size.
-Proposed funding requests can range from $1,000 to a maximum of $15,000.
+The funding model is flexible and the program provides a pool of funds that can be used to support projects of varying size.

-This depends on the number of applicants, the quality of their proposals—including clearly stated or expected impact of the research—and the amount of the funds requested.
+This depends on the number of applicants, the quality of their proposals, and the amount of the funds requested.

-Specific details will be set up per project, but generally fellows can expect an extensive collaboration with the Digital Learning & Scholarship staff.
-The team will coordinate technological aspects of the project and advise on adjacent issues, such as copyright, privacy, or data ethics.
+Fellows collaborate with the Freedman Center for Digital Scholarship Team and receive year-long expertise and guidance to advance their projects.
+The team can also coordinate technological aspects of the project and advise on issues, such as copyright, privacy, and data ethics.